drapadubok/chap/README.md

     ```

 ### Producing sample data
-To create funnels we need some events.
-Here is how we're going to do that.
+To create funnels I need some events.
+Here is how I'm going to do that.
 This part depends on Python, so you might want to install the [requirements](scripts/requirements.txt).

 #### [Create the tables](scripts/create_tables.py) by running `python scripts/create_tables.py`.
-We will create two tables, and this is something that I found to be a bit less intuitive with Clickhouse.
+I will create two tables, and this is something that I found to be a bit less intuitive with Clickhouse.
 The tables serve as abstractions to various functionalities (e.g. a table can serve as an interface for Kafka, or as an abstraction that distributes the queries across shards).
+Here is a list, and it's quite exciting what some of the table engines can do: [Table Engines](https://clickhouse.tech/docs/en/engines/table-engines/).

-First, we create a replicated table on a cluster, meaning that we'll have a local replica of this table on each node.
+First, I create a replicated table on a cluster, meaning that I'll have a local replica of this table on each node.

     CREATE TABLE IF NOT EXISTS events_local on cluster '{cluster}'